 When the carrots and onions are as tender as the emotional state this process should have left you in, add your rice and one cup of peas freshly squeezed from pods raised in your garden.
 You can also use frozen peas, but only if you want me to throw them back in your stupid face.

 As the rice browns, stir in one and one-half cloves of garlic.
 To learn how to perfectly halve a garlic clove, consult my 137 minute instructional video (see attached link).
 After precisely three minutes and 27 seconds, as measured with International Atomic Time, return the eggs to their rightful place amongst your rice and stir in dashes of soy sauce and oyster sauce.
 How much is a dash, you ask?
 You might as well ask the weight of a soul.

-Cook for one hour and 43 minutes, then serve immediately.
+Cook for 20 minutes, then serve immediately.
 Immediately.
 And I don’t want to hear shit about leftovers.
 Leftovers are people whose wives walked out with their children and whose bosses tell them that there’s no longer a place for them at the company.
 My fried rice is for instant and full consumption, so that, for a fleeting moment, you can know that life’s meaning lies beyond such temporal accomplishments as family and professional acumen.
 There is truth in this world, and it is my fried rice.
 Oh, and you can garnish with green onions if you’d like.
 Some people say that’s too much flavor, but some people can go fuck themselves.

 LOL!
 I didn’t expect to read past the first paragraph.
 Never has a food or recipe tutorial made me laugh so hard!

 Well technically you need special kind of rice to make a perfect rice….please google “Beras Pera” for nasi goreng (Fried Rice in Indonesia).
 Indonesia is a fried rice mecca.

 Funniest shit ever!